enriktigasna/enriktigasna/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-#I'm enriktigasna, a 14 soon 15 year old coder.
+I'm enriktigasna, a 14 soon 15 year old coder.
 My favorite language is python (How unique ikik), but I also like Typescript a lot.
+I think php is overhated, and a perfectly viable way to build your websites, mfs be out here using wix and you mad about some php, especially when php8.0 exists.
+Get a grip.
-#I think php is overhated, and yeh.

 Idk what to put here, I want to have a lot of commits this year, if you want help with your repos then you can DM Me at enriktigasna#2668

-^^(Btw pls ⭐)
+Btw pls ⭐